Netflix/conductor/ui/src/auth/README.md

 2. Choose an authentication/authorization method

 * Audit logs are written to the JSON log under the namespace `Conductor UI Auth` (using Bunyan).
-* The UI's footer will be added with a Logged in label (with the username) and a logout link.
+* The UI's left menu will be added with an account label (with the user's display name) and a logout link.
+  - Hovering over the user's name will show their email and roles in a tooltip.
-* Persistence is done thorugh a signed cookie (the value is the user's object)
+* Persistence is done client-side thorugh a signed cookie (the value is the user's object)

 ## Configuration File